oneclickvirt/oneclickvirt.github.io/docs/en/guide/pve/pve_kvm.md

 The actual number of deletions is not fixed, a space separates each VMID, and more than one can be deleted at a time.

-## Batch Creation of Virtual Machines with KVM Virtualization and NAT
+## Batch Creation of Virtual Machines with NAT

 :::warning
 Before initial use, ensure that the current Proxmox Virtual Environment (PVE) is clean and the host machine has not undergone any port forwarding, as conflicting settings may result in bugs.